Esca-MMC/FarmTypeManager/readme.md

 ## Installation
 1. **Install the latest version of [SMAPI](https://smapi.io/).**
-2. **Download FarmTypeManager** from [the Releases page on GitHub](https://github.com/Esca-MMC/FarmTypeManager/releases) or from [Nexus Mods](https://www.nexusmods.com/stardewvalley/mods/3231/).
+2. **Download FarmTypeManager** from [the Releases page on GitHub](https://github.com/Esca-MMC/FarmTypeManager/releases), [Nexus Mods](https://www.nexusmods.com/stardewvalley/mods/3231/), or [ModDrop](https://www.moddrop.com/stardew-valley/mods/598755-farm-type-manager-ftm).
 3. **Unzip FarmTypeManager** into your `Stardew Valley\Mods` folder.

-If you use other mods that require Farm Type Manager, then you’re all set here!
+If you use other mods that require FTM, then you’re all set!

-If you want to customize Farm Type Manager’s settings yourself, follow these instructions:

-## Setup
-1. **Run the game** using SMAPI.
-2. **Load the farm** you want to customize, or create a new character and progress past the game's intro.
-This will create a .json configuration file for your character in the `Stardew Valley\Mods\FarmTypeManager\data` folder.
-3. **Find the .json file** with your character's name on it.
-Load it with the **ConfigEditor.html** file in the `FarmTypeManager` folder, or edit manually with any text editor.
-4. **Customize the file's settings** (see [Examples](#examples) or [Settings](#settings)) and save your changes.
-5. **Exit your farm and reload it**, or progress to the next in-game day.
-The mod's settings should now be active.

-Note: This mod will be disabled in multiplayer when you play as a farmhand (i.e. join a game hosted by someone else).
-Its console commands will still function, though.

 ## Translation
-Farm Type Manager supports translation of its Generic Mod Config Menu (GMCM) setting names and descriptions.
+FTM supports translation of its Generic Mod Config Menu (GMCM) setting names and descriptions.

 The mod will load a file from the `FarmTypeManager/i18n` folder that matches the current language code.
 If no matching translation exists, it will use [`default.json`](https://github.com/Esca-MMC/FarmTypeManager/blob/master/FarmTypeManager/i18n/default.json).